-The Impact Scholarship is a joint initiative of the BAI NextGen Council and the CAIA Association, aimed at strengthening diversity in the alternative investment industry and supporting future leaders in their careers.
-This initiative creates pathways into the alternative investments industry in Germany through individual mentoring, practical training, and targeted networking.
+The Impact Scholarship is a joint initiative of the CAIA Association and the BAI NextGen Council, aimed at strengthening diversity in the alternative investment industry and supporting future leaders in their careers.
+This initiative creates pathways into the alternative investments industry in Europe through individual mentoring, practical training, and targeted networking.
+This marks the second year of the program, building on the success of our inaugural cohort featured in PB Magazin.
+More information about last year’s program can be found in this article, and we will start releasing testimonials from last year’s mentees via our CAIA EMEA LinkedIn page soon.

 Program Goals